barretobrock/Blue2/README.md

 ### Python Version
     As of now, most files are tested using primarily Python 3.4 (for Raspbian distro)

+### Static IP
+    Not really a requirement, but it definitely makes it easier if you set the pi's IP address to be static.
+    Steps include:
+        1.)
+Reserving the pi's static IP address with your router 2.)
+Set the pi's static address [here's a good place to start](https://www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address)

 ### File Permissions
     Probably useful to give execute permissions to script `chmod a+x foo.py`